At The Great Blasket Island Experience we are very mindful of the conservation of the Great Blasket Island.

 Please play your part in helping to conserve the natural environment of the Great Blasket Island.

-Thank you in anticipation of your cooperation.
+Thank you in anticipation of your cooperation on your Blasket Island Tour.

 The removal of rubbish from the Island takes significant effort and cost.
 Please help conserve the Island environment by taking any litter left by you with you.